Everything you need to know as a first-time student.

 You are here:

-Clinical physiologists work in multidisciplinary teams and with patients in the health care system in disciplines including: cardiac sciences, neurophysiology, respiratory sciences, sleep science and multidisciplinary practice.
-This 36 credit point work-integrated learning unit is the core element of the clinical physiology minor and consists of a full-time, intensive placement during which you will develop and apply communication skills, demonstrate professional and ethical practice and ensure patient confidentiality and privacy.
+Clinical physiologists perform diagnostic tests and work directly with patients in multidisciplinary teams.
+Disciplines include cardiac science, neuroscience, respiratory science, sleep science and there are also opportunities for multidisciplinary practice.
+This 36 credit point work-integrated learning unit is the core element of the clinical physiology minor and consists of a full-time, intensive unpaid practical placement working in the profession.
+In addition to developing clinical skils, you will work in the health care sector to develop and apply communication skills, demonstrate professional and ethical practice, infection control, ensure patient confidentiality and privacy and gain an understanding of cultural issues.
 This unit is designed for students who are aiming for careers in clinical physiology and completion of this unit provides students with the skills and experience required to apply for graduate positions in clinical physiology.

 Because of the limited number of placements available each year in the profession enrolment numbers in this unit are capped.
 Acceptance into this unit is therefore competitive and requires a high level of performance in first year units and successful completion of both prerequisites.
 Students must also complete clinical placement requirements, listed in the 'Risk Assessment' section of this unit outline, in a timely manner.